ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### F. Update and Delete a Location in Location Masterdata DB
 ##### (i) Update
 On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active),  the system updates the Location in the Location DB for the code received
+The system performs the following steps to update the location in the Masterdata DB
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code character (36) - Mandatory
    * name character (128) - Mandatory